Eataly: Name

 The name Eataly was coined by Celestino Ciocca, a brand strategy consultant who has worked for Texas Instruments and Ernst & Young.
 He first registered Eataly as a domain name on February 23, 2000, and as a trademark in June 2000.
 Ciocca sold (by his family company) all his rights to the name to Natale Farinetti on February 3, 2004, by public deed repertorio n° 96538 – raccolta n° 11510.

 Animal welfare

 In 2022, Eataly signed the European Chicken Commitment (ECC), thereby committing to implement several improvements in chicken living standards and humane slaughter practices by 2026.

 Controversy

-Mario Batali, previously a minority owner and founder of Eataly, is now no longer attached to the company following his sexual misconduct allegations.
+Mario Batali, previously a minority owner and founder of Eataly, is now no longer attached to the company following sexual misconduct allegations against him.
 Eataly pulled all products bearing his likeness two days after the allegations surfaced in 2017.